briis/weatherbit/README.md

 **wind_unit**<br>
 &nbsp;&nbsp;*(string)(Optional)*.<br>
 &nbsp;&nbsp;Select the Wind Unit, if Home Assistant is set to the Metric Unit System.
+Possible values are: m/s, km/h or knot.
 If Unit System is Imperial, this will always be *mph (Miles per Hour)*

 &nbsp;&nbsp;*Default value:*<br>
 &nbsp;&nbsp;m/s (Meters per second)